waelsk95l/Detection-Engineering-Lab/Case1_powershell_detection/README.md

 - Sysmon
 - Event Viewer

 ## Detection Rule

-This attack can be detected by monitoring Windows Event ID 4688 and looking for PowerShell execution with the following indicators:
+This attack can be detected by monitoring **Windows Event ID 4688** and looking for PowerShell execution with suspicious command-line arguments.

-- EncodedCommand
-- NoProfile
-- Hidden window style
+## Lab Steps

 ### Step 1 – Encode PowerShell Command
 ![Step1](screenshots1.jpg)